 You can apply by calling or writing to HMRC.

 You should do this before you pay any of the tax you owe.
 But if you’ve already made a payment, HMRC may be able to refund it.

 - which arrears you’re disputing, including the tax year

 - the information HMRC should have acted on and when it was provided

 - why you thought your tax was up to date

 HMRC will review your application against their eligibility criteria and your tax records and decide if the tax you owe should be cancelled.

 If you disagree with HMRC’s decision

-You can ask for the decision to be reviewed if you don’t agree with the outcome.
+You can call or write to HMRC and ask them to review their decision if you do not agree with the outcome.

 You need to explain why you disagree with HMRC’s decision.